nomad-cli/houston/README.md

 #### Feedback Service Example

-In practice, you'll use a reference to instance of the APN object you created in the Usage section above.
-Here's an example rake job that marks device tokens as invalid, based on the feedback service from Apple.
-This example assumes devices are tracked in a model called Device.
+In practice, you'll use a reference to instance of the APN object you create (see the Usage section).
+Here's a rake job that marks device tokens as invalid based on the feedback service from Apple.
+This example assumes devices are tracked in a model called Device (i.e. User.devices).

 In config/initializers/houston.rb: